By Samantha Lennon

 Women tend to lean specific, feature-dictated directions when it comes to makeup.
 Either we focus on our eyes, on our lips or on our skin.
 Understanding the balance and relationship between features should be the ultimate goal of makeup and skincare.

-Working with so many clients have through the years has taught me this: Deep down inside, even if they don’t understand the art of application just yet, they know what their favorite or best features are and instinctively want to bring them out.
+Working with so many clients through the years has taught me this: Deep down inside, even if they don’t understand the art of application just yet, they know what their favorite or best features are and instinctively want to bring them out.

 Naturally, some women have perfectly lidded eyes, like Marilyn Monroe, while others have full, pouty lips like Angelina Jolie.
 (Editor’s Note: I have said this before, but Sam has these.
 She has the most amazing pucker and she really paints it in such pretty fashion.
 She almost makes me want to switch from stick to gloss.
 ALMOST. #Seriously.)